 Using drugs and alcohol can create a lot of disruption in your life as well as those around you, and sometimes it can become a serious mental health issue.
 There is help at hand and in Calderdale you can contact Branching Out.

-If you are using and need help contact Branching Out.
+If you are using and need help you can contact Branching Out.
 You will get confidential help and support with your drug and alcohol problem.
-Phone: 01422 510000.
+Phone: 01422 415550 (option 2).

 Children and Young People’s Domestic Abuse Support is open to any child or young person who is affected by domestic abuse between the ages of 5-18 years.
 Self referrals are accepted for 14 years and above.